theronqj/Valuables/README.md

 # Valuables

-(Working: App to keep track of valuables w/ camera/photo usage and persistence)
+(Working: Keep track of list of valuables, include camera/photo usage and persistence)